 If we were using the supplied android.app.FragmentTransaction object, we would not need to commit() the transaction ourselves - the ActionBar handles that for us.
-Since we are creating our own ACL-style FragmentTransaction, we need to make the commit() call.
+Since we are creating our own Android Support package-style FragmentTransaction, we need to make the commit() call.